EdwardSpaeth/Cloud-Project-Group-11/README.md

 ## Prerequisites
 In order to run the server Python __3.9__ and newer must be installed.
 To install Python on your machine please refere to the official documentation on the [official website](https://www.python.org/downloads/).

+Also you must have installed docker for your system.
+Please refere to the [official website](https://www.docker.com) of docker for doing that.

 ## Setting up the virtual environment
 Now create a virtual environment where all the dependencies will be stored.